SerenaTetart/Time_series_analysis/README.md

 The network is made of two layers of bidirectionnal LSTM units with a 20 dense at the end in order to predict the next 20 values of the time serie.

+LSTMs are great at learning from long-term dependencies on sequences of data, when made bidirectionnal they also train on a reversed copy of the input sequence, this can provide additional context to the network and result in faster and even fuller learning on the problem.

 Sadly the forecasts are quite imprecise, this is because there is a lot of noise and actions or cryptocurrencies price depends on a lot of factors that a time serie alone can not represent.

 <p align="center">